 Application requires the submission of the FAFSA.
 Forms received by the federal processor by March 1 for incoming freshmen and April 1 for upperclassmen will receive priority consideration.
 Follow-up documents, if required, should be submitted promptly because FSEOG funds typically are depleted by mid-summer.

-This program awards up to $2,500 to South Carolina residents demonstrating financial need.
+This program awards to South Carolina residents demonstrating financial need.
 Application requires the submission of the FAFSA.
 Priority consideration is given to incoming freshmen who file the FAFSA by March 1 and upperclassmen who file the FAFSA by April 1 each year.